cooelf/SemBERT/README.md

 # Semantics-aware BERT for Language Understanding

-Pytorch codes for the paper **Semantics-aware BERT for Language Understanding** in AAAI 2020
+Codes for the paper **Semantics-aware BERT for Language Understanding** in AAAI 2020

 *working in progress